Keegan77/GrappleGuy/ReadMe.txt

 Game Developed by Keegan Butt

 This game is called Grapple guy!
-Just pushed the alpha commit, which has a playtest level, elevators, camera movement, grapple hook movement, and spikes!
+New sort of v1.5 commit.
+I'm a bit behind, and would call this half-way between alpha and beta.
+This version has a finished completable level.
+The next version that I push should have atleast 2 levels, a main menu, a function to restart the game when you die, and possibly assets.
+In this version, I also added a cannon that can shoot spikes at you, and a door at the end of the level.